Interested-Deving-1896/kde-eco-website/content/handbook/handbook_web.md

 While Part I explores the *why* and Part II the *what* of software eco-certification, Part III discusses the *how* by explaining what you need to know to measure the energy consumption of your software and apply for the Blue Angel ecolabel.
 Specifically, in this section we provide a step-by-step guide to fullfilling the ABCs of the award criteria: (A) Resource & Energy Efficiency, (B) Potential Hardware Operating Life, and (C) User Autonomy.

-# PART I: ENVIRONMENTAL IMPACT OF SOFTWARE
+# Part I: Environmental Impact Of Software

 ![Photograph of e-waste.
 (Image published under a [CC0-1.0](https://spdx.org/licenses/CC0-1.0.html) public domain license.)](images/sec1_e-waste.jpg)